-There are two things people seem to want more than anything else: money and power.
+There are two things politicians seem to want more than anything else: money and power.

 For the sake of money and power, we study like crazy, work like dogs, delay starting families, then abandon our children once we have them, all for these two things that really don’t make us much happier.
 How strange we are.